densutter/non-linear-representation-dilemma/README.md

 pip install -r requirements.txt
 ```

-To reproduce our experiments, you must first generate the results for the [Hierarchical Equality and Distributive Law Setting Experiments](#hierarchical-equality-and-distributive-law-setting-experiments) and [Indirect Object Identification Experiments](#indirect-object-identification-experiments-in-run-scripts-folders), then run the plotting functions ([Plot Generation](#plot-generation))
+To reproduce our experiments, you must first generate the results for the [Hierarchical Equality and Distributive Law Setting Experiments](#hierarchical-equality-and-distributive-law-setting-experiments) and [Indirect Object Identification Experiments](#indirect-object-identification-experiments-in-run-scripts-folders), then run the plotting functions ([Plot Generation](#plot-generation)).

 ## Reproducing Results